yaohong6782/tracker-backend/README.md

 2. mvn clean compile / mvn install  --> **To download dependencies**
 3. mvn sprng-boot:run --> **To run**
 4. Use any api testing tools (e.g Postman API ) to test out the endpoints and have fun using this as your starter to understand
+4.1 Authentication is implemented so to test API calls, call userLogin endpoint and get the JWT token before proceeding to test out the other APIs

 ### Additional notes
 Needing a different or wanting to add more apis